jakekgrog/ghostdb-sdk-js/README.md

 10.23.22.6
 ```

-> We recommend that the node configuration file is pulled from a remote server.
+> We recommend that the node configuration file is read from a remote server.
 This way, your application servers are reading from the same file.

 Now you are ready to integrate GhostDB into your Node.js application.